 “Consider all the challenges you have experienced when interacting with people who are different from you.
 What is one situation you wish you had handled differently – and why?”

 In this question I tried to get at:

 1) a level of self-awareness in the form of reflection;

-	3) how the candidate deals with stress/anxiety (“difficult situations”);
+3) how the candidate deals with stress/anxiety (“challenges”);

 It is important that – after asking this question – the interviewer says, “Take a minute to think about it.”
 You don’t want the candidate to feel pressured to blurt out the first thing that pops into their head.
 U.S. Americans are so uncomfortable with silence at job interviews that this is exactly what will happen.
 By giving the candidate permission to think in silence, you are also gauging their own comfort with silence (very important) and improving the chances that you will get a quality response over a quick response.

-	If the candidate has no stories to share or only very superficial ones, that’s a bad sign.
-This indicates that the candidate is insecure in describing a truthful event, lacking self-awareness, or too inexperienced.
-(The job for which I originally wrote this question required substantial foreign experience, and it would have been shocking if a candidate could not produce a response).
+If the candidate has no stories to share or only very superficial ones, that’s not a good sign.
+This indicates that the candidate could be insecure in describing a truthful event, lacking self-awareness, or too inexperienced.
+(The job for which I originally wrote this question required over a decade of professional experience across multiple countries, and it would have been shocking if a candidate could not produce a response).

 In my experience, this question has produced very revealing and informative answers over the years.

 Try it at your next interview!